jcbartlett25/SquadFinder/README.md

 * Scripts (their purposes may not be apparent)

 ## CSS Commenting Guidelines
-* group the stylings by sections.
+* Group the stylings by sections.